 The University will address alleged Student behavior and conduct that may have violated University Policies, including the SRR Community Standards set forth in this document, regardless of where the alleged behavior and conduct occurred.
-The University, through the Office of Student Rights & Responsibilities (SRR), has the authority to address off-campus Student behavior and conduct that disrupts neighbors, impacts the University mission, results in a response by University Staff, implicates safety of the University Community or a University Community member, or negatively impacts the reputation of the University.
+The University, through the Office of Student Rights & Responsibilities, has the authority to address Student behavior and conduct occurring off University Premises, including online or electronic conduct, that disrupts neighbors, impacts the University mission, results in a response by University Staff, implicates the safety of the University Community or a University Community member, has continuing adverse effects on University Premises or on an offcampus education program or activity, and/or negatively impacts the reputation of the University.
 The University has the sole discretion to determine if the reported behavior meets any of these criteria.
-Students hosting gatherings, events, and activities at off-campus residences are responsible for the activities occurring at or associated with their gatherings and should understand that local law enforcement may respond to off-campus gatherings, events, and activities based on complaints from neighbors and that the alleged behavior and conduct may be addressed through University processes.
+Students hosting gatherings, events, and activities at offcampus residences or other off-campus locations are responsible for the activities occurring at or associated with their gatherings and should understand that local law enforcement may respond to off-campus gatherings, events, and activities based on complaints from neighbors or other individuals and that the alleged behavior and conduct may be addressed through University processes.